What predictive heating means and how it works

 - Comfort range: realistic min/max.

-Control modes: predictive control vs Learning — detailed comparison
+Control modes: predictive heating vs Learning — detailed comparison

 |---|---|---|---|